NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/vanishing-coin.md

 trait02: "illusion"
 trait03: "magical"
 trait04: "talisman"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 10
 weight:
 value: "160"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:0` (concentrate)  **Trigger** You attempt a Stealth check for initiative, but you haven't rolled yet  **Requirements** You are trained in Stealth  * * *  This copper coin dangles from a leather strip strung through a hole drilled in the center.
 Until activated, the coin becomes invisible for a few seconds at random intervals every few minutes.
 When you activate the coin, it casts a 2nd-rank [[Spells/Invisibility|Invisibility]] spell on you, lasting until the end of your next turn."
 powerTitle1:
 actionEconomy1:
 type1: